mrmhodak/buildtest/Setup.rst

         BUILDTEST_TESTDIR=/hpc/grid/scratch/workspace/BuildTest/BuildTest/testing

 buildtest requires easyconfig and buildtest-config repo to reside in the directory where you cloned buildtest.
-If your easyconfig repo is named differently, specify the name accordingly in setup.sh for the value BUILDTEST_EASYCONFIGDIR to specify the location where all your easyconfig files resides.
+Make sure the name of your easyconfig repo matches the value for BUILDTEST_EASYCONFIGDIR in setup.sh that is used to specify the location where all your easyconfig files resides.

 The shell environment variables are used by buildtest to determine paths where to retrieve